MetalOath/BCML-macOS-App/README.md

 ## License

-The BCML core components are licensed under the terms of the GNU General Public License, version 3 or later.
+The BCML software is licensed under the terms of the GNU General Public License, version 3 or later.
 The source is publicly available on [GitHub](https://github.com/NiceneNerd/BCML).

-The macOS application integration components are licensed under the MIT License.
+The macOS Launcher is licensed under the MIT License.

 This software includes the 7-Zip console application `7z.exe` and the library `7z.dll`, which are licensed under the GNU Lesser General Public License.
 The source code for this